-According to section 28 DSG 2000, every Data Subject shall have the right to raise an objection with the controller of the Data Application against the use of data if there has been an infringement insofar as the use of data is not authorised by law.
+According to section 28 DSG 2000, every Data Subject shall have the right to raise an objection with the Controller of the data application against the use of data if there has been an infringement of its preponderant interest in secrecy deserving protection and the use of data is not authorised by law.

-If the requirements are met, the Data Controller shall erase the data relating to the Data Subject within eight weeks from his Data Application and shall refrain from transmitting the data.
+If the requirements are met, the Data Controller shall erase the data relating to the Data Subject within eight weeks from his data application and shall refrain from transmitting the data.